Maria de Luna: Marriage

-Reign
+Queenship

 Regency

 In 1396, King John died without a legitimate heir.
 The throne of Aragon consequently passed to John's younger brother, Maria's husband Martin.
 At this time, however, Martin was on a military campaign in Sicily and would not receive word of his brother's death for a number of weeks.
 Fortuitously at hand in Barcelona, Maria was therefore acclaimed queen and appointed to serve as the Crown's lieutenant-general in her husband's absence.

 Maria's transition from duchess to queen was fraught with insurrection and uncertainty.
 In a desperate bid to retain power, the dowager queen, Violant of Bar, insisted that she was pregnant with John's posthumous child.
 Many nobles were subsequently hesitant to support Maria and Martin right away, in case Violant should produce a son.
-At the same time, John's daughter from his first marriage, Joanna de Foix, attempted to claim the Aragonese throne for herself, a claim supported by her husband, Matthew de Foix, and his powerful family.
+At the same time, John's daughter from his first marriage, Joanna, attempted to claim the Aragonese throne for herself, a claim supported by her husband, Count Matthew of Foix, and his powerful family.

 Amidst this unrest, Maria unsuccessfully tried to convince Martin to return to Aragon and assist her in stabilizing the realm.
 Reluctant to abandon his military campaign, however, Martin resisted his wife's entreaties for many months.
 Claiming to be concerned about Violant's health during the latter's supposed pregnancy, Maria had her rival removed to one of her own castles, isolating her from her supporters.
 Soon enough, Violant's pregnancy was exposed as a sham.

 Maria then assembled an army, imprisoned Violant and Matthew's suspected supporters, and stripped them of their Aragonese holdings.
 After a series of advances and retreats by Joanna and Matthew, Maria finally and decisively subdued them.
 Martin returned home soon thereafter.

 Return of Martin

 Martin's return to Aragon in 1397 – many months into his reign – meant the end of Maria's time as lieutenant-general.
-Her importance over the next thirteen years before her death), however, remained substantial.
+Her importance over the next thirteen years before her death, however, remained substantial.
 She had a close relationship with her surviving son, Martin, and was a critical source of advice for him during his brief reign over Sicily.
 Her husband also clearly continued to view her as a key counselor and source of support, a relationship reflected by their extensive epistolary exchanges.